GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 There are other ways to represent RDF triples: e.g. [RDF/XML](https://en.wikipedia.org/wiki/RDF/XML).
 However [RDF/turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)) syntax plays special role.
 It used as important part of query language SPARQL.
 It is also main RDF representation in various W3C and similar formal documents.

-So from this point mention of RDF would assume RDF/turtle unless stated otherwise.
+So from this point mention of [<span>R</span>D<span>F</span>(Resource Definition Framework)] would assume RDF/turtle unless stated otherwise.
 We will also assume that any literal is actually RDF Literal.

 ## [RDF] triple structure